 Considering Marijuana?
-Think Again.
+Healthcare Travelers Should Think Twice.

 Why Federal Law Still Matters for Healthcare Workers.

-With the legalization of marijuana for medical and recreational use in many states (33 states now have legalized medical marijuana and 11 states allow legalized recreational use as of the date of this article), more and more nurses and other healthcare providers are partaking in the use of marijuana.
+With the legalization of marijuana for medical and recreational use in many states (33 states now have legalized medical marijuana and 11 states allow legalized recreational use as of the date of this article), more and more travel nurses and other healthcare providers are partaking in the use of marijuana.
 However, it is important to understand those state laws allowing recreational or medical marijuana do not meet federal requirements due to how marijuana is classified under the Federal Controlled Substances Act (CSA).

 Medicinal or not, smoking that joint could result in the loss of your job.